 Albus held the vial between his thumb and forefinger, studying it circumspectly.
 “The only creature in the world with the power to immortality… on the verge of dying out.
 Funny how things work out, isn’t it?”

-After her parents’ deaths, Rose resided with the Potters—all of which, as it seemed, had begun to crumble within themselves.
-Ginny, long-faced and sallow skinned, slowly deteriorated into an alcoholic while James, in order to cope with his missing father figure, developed a new-found love for authority.
+Following her parents’ deaths, Rose lived with the Potters—all of which, as it seemed, had begun to crumble within themselves.
+Ginny, long-faced and sallow skinned, had turned to whiskey while James, in order to cope with his missing father figure, developed a new-found love for authority.
 Lily erupted in fits of anger and ran away once a week—only to be found camped at a friend’s place and the occasional disgusting boyfriend’s.
 James and Lily argued.
 James and Ginny argued.
 The only person James didn’t yell at was Albus, who was careful never to get caught doing anything wrong.